 · Good maintenance programs undergo continuous improvement.

-These principles are very important because we always must think that to avoid all the failure are no possible and every failure is different, that the mission of a good maintenance is just provides the required functionality and reliability at lowest practicable recourses cost, deserving special attention to hidden failures.
+These principles are very important because we always must think that to avoid all the failure are no possible and every failure is different, that the mission of good maintenance just provides the required functionality and reliability at lowest practicable recourses cost, deserving special attention to hidden failures.

 Finally, we must consider that a good maintenance program undergo continuous improvement, so we never must finish our RCM program but we must refresh with new reliability data and new maintenance technologies.
 So we must include continuous improvement basics as the Deming Circle based:

-|Deming Circle used in Continuous Improvement programs.|
+|Deming Circle used in Continuous Improvement programs.

 - Plan: Establishing the objectives of the RCM program.